samaysar/dotnet.devfast/DevFast.Net.Text/docs/DevFast.Net.Text.Json.IJsonArrayReader.md

 Parsing of such elements produces [RawJson](DevFast.Net.Text.Json.RawJson.md 'DevFast.Net.Text.Json.RawJson') representing entire value-form
 (including structural characters, string quotes etc.) as [Value](DevFast.Net.Text.Json.RawJson.md#DevFast.Net.Text.Json.RawJson.Value 'DevFast.Net.Text.Json.RawJson.Value'), of single element at a time, of a known [JsonType](DevFast.Net.Text.Json.JsonType.md 'DevFast.Net.Text.Json.JsonType').
-For the moment implementation should avoid any kind of deserialization and, for that, should use other standard JSON deserialization libraries.

 ```csharp
 public interface IJsonArrayReader :